MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ## Hosting

-All Extensions are distributed to users as a special ZIP file with a .crx suffix.
-Extensions hosted in the Microsoft Edge Add-ons are uploaded as .zip files.
-The publishing process automatically converts the .zip into a .crx file.
+All extensions are distributed to users as a special ZIP file with a .crx suffix.
+Extensions hosted in the Microsoft Edge Add-ons store are uploaded as .zip files.
+The publishing process automatically converts the .zip file into a .crx file.

 There are two exceptions to the Microsoft Edge Add-ons hosting rule: